 Business owners enjoy operating in New Zealand for the quality of life it offers, according to a survey of more than 1000 small to medium companies.

-The latest MYOB Business Monitor survey found that 83 per cent of respondents thought New Zealand was a safe place to live and work while 82 per cent enjoyed the "great" lifestyle here.
+The latest MYOB Business Monitor survey found that 83 per cent of respondents thought New Zealand was a safe place to live and work, and 82 per cent enjoyed the "great" lifestyle here.

 "This survey shows that New Zealand, by virtue of its relaxed culture, amazing lifestyle, and safe and stable business environment, enjoys some impressive advantages when it comes to running a business," MYOB general manager Julian Smith said.